scireum/sirius-db/README.md

 * Metrics and Monitoring of all database operations - note that **sirius-web** provides a [UI](https://github.com/scireum/sirius-web/tree/master/src/main/java/sirius/web/health) to display these stats and timings
-* Automatic reporting for slow or inefficient database opertions
+* Automatic reporting for slow or inefficient database operations

 ## Important files of this module: